 A wealth of resources and support services is increasingly available throughout communities and on the World Wide Web for individuals with Alzheimer's disease and their loved ones so that they need not feel that they are alone in facing such a devastating illness.

-At the Massachusetts General Hospital's (MGH) Memory Disorders Unit , we provide a free monthly support group for caregivers of patients with dementia in conjunction with the hospital's Department of Social Services .
-For more information about this group, please contact bmaxam [ at ] partners [dot] org (Barbara H. Maxam), LSW, at 617-724-0055.
+At the Massachusetts General Hospital's (MGH) Memory Disorders Unit , we provide a free monthly support group (4th Wednesday of the month except November (3rd Wed) & December (3rd Wed)) for caregivers of patients with dementia.
+For more information about this group, please contact lyap [ at ] partners [dot] org (Liang Yap, PhD.)

 Massachusetts General PrimeCare is a comprehensive fee-for-service elder care program for patients and employees of the MGH.
 In addition to the coordination of medical care, the program also provides guidance on financial, legal and insurance matters and a variety of services to support the physical and emotional well-being of elderly individuals and their loved ones.